wjklimek1/ILI9341_DMA_library/README.md

 Based on https://github.com/martnak/STM32-ILI9341.

-Library is at early stage of development, so you may encounter many bugs and strange bahaviours.
-Project was created in CubeIDE for Nucleo F411RE.
-I have no idea if it will work for other MCUs.
+Library is at a stage of development, so you may encounter bugs and unexpected bahaviours.
+Project was created in CubeIDE for Nucleo F411RE, but it should be easy to port it for other STM32 microcontrollers.
 DMA allows to raise SPI utilization to 93.57% from about 60% without DMA.
-However, im not sure if original benchmark gives me reliable results.
+Library is compatible with AdafruitGFX fonts.

 Worth to know:
-* AdafruitGFX fonts are 2x slower than original font
+* AdafruitGFX fonts were optimized, but they are still slightly slower than original font.
 * Bitmaps are sent to DMA with high byte first, but display expects low byte first.
 Sample bitmap "palette" has bytes reversed.
-* Background color is ignored when using AdafruitGFX fonts
+* AdafruitGFX fonts now accept background color, but because of different width of characters not everything may be overwritten.
+Simplest workaround is to place blank characer like space at the end of each string.
-* DMA is used, but you have to wait for the end of transmission to leave local function
+* DMA is used, but you have to wait for the end of transmission to leave library function.
+Whole operation is still much faster than without DMA.

+Changes since last version:
+* Optimized AdafruitGFX fonts - drawing time of sample string dropped from 32ms to just 1.8ms
+* AdafruitGFX fonts now accept background color
+* AdafruitGFX fonts ignore size parameter.
+(It was broken anyway, i may add this feture in the future)

+Any suggestions and bug reports are greatly aprreciated.